 Ekaterina Yuhnova made a private museum in her flat in a typical tenement house in St.Petersburg.
-Her mission is to promote this heritage to people interested in the history of their town.
+Her mission is to promote this heritage among people interested in the history of their town.

 By Maxim Silva Vega

-The exterior and interior of these buildings reflect different architectural styles from neoclassicism - to Art Nouveau.
-They housed many technical innovations such as private bathrooms and toilets, heating, and finally, electricity.
-In some European cities, you can see the original architectural elements readily and most notably this is true of Prague, Czech Republic.
+The exterior and interior of these buildings reflect different architectural styles, from neoclassicism to Art Nouveau.
+They housed many technical innovations such as private bathrooms and toilets, heating and, finally, electricity.
+In some European cities, you can see the original architectural elements readily.
+This is most notably true in Prague in the Czech Republic.
 The bourgeoisie of the time built tenement housing in the hundreds.
-The buildings adjoin one another, street after street and neighborhood after neighborhood in Prague today.
+The buildings adjoin one another, street after street and neighborhood after neighborhood, in Prague today.

-I had the opportunity to live a full year in the Czech capital in a flat with an Art-Nouveau decor in which old windows, moldings and a beautiful front door were preserved.
-In Prague, over the last fifteen years, many of these houses have been renovated.
+I had the opportunity to live in the Czech capital for a full year in a flat with Art-Nouveau decor in which old windows, moldings and a beautiful front door were preserved.
+In Prague, many of these houses have been renovated over the last fifteen years.
 The cost to rent individual flats has gone up substantially and quickly.
-They attracted foreign investors which convert entire buildings into hotels.
-Because Prague is rich and abound with these buildings it is easy to take them for granted as an architectural fixture of the city and moreover loose the marvel the interiors inspire to the appreciative eye.
+They attracted foreign investors, who convert entire buildings into hotels.
+Because Prague is rich with these buildings, it is easy to take them for granted as an architectural fixture of the city and, moreover, to lose the marvel that the interiors inspire in those with an appreciative eye.

-Unfortunately, there are European cities where these buildings did not persevere over time.
+Unfortunately, there are European cities where these buildings did not stand the test of time.
 Berlin and Warsaw saw substantial destruction overall during World War II.
-As part of reconstruction efforts in the mid-20th century following the war, new buildings with a more modern architectural style were erected.
+As part of reconstruction efforts in the mid-20th century following the war, new buildings were constructed in a more modern architectural style.
 Today, tenement buildings help make up city blocks that constitute an eclectic conglomerate of newer buildings and tenement housing.

-The Polish city of Wroclaw was also half destroyed during the Soviet siege which took place in 1945, and entire streets were demolished.
+The Polish city of Wroclaw was also half-destroyed during the Soviet siege that took place in 1945, and entire streets were demolished.
 One of the city's neighborhoods, Nadodrze, suffered less than others.
-However, here the condition of the once magnificent "kamienicy" is rather deplorable.
+However, the condition of the once magnificent kamienicy is rather deplorable.

-The former capital of Russia, St. Petersburg is another example of a city that has a rich architectural heritage involving tenement housing.
+The former capital of Russia, St. Petersburg, is another example of a city that has a rich architectural heritage involving tenement housing.
 While the facades of these buildings are put in order and shine, the interiors tell a different story.
-You might think that the walls were not painted since they were built!
-It is especially sad to go into the halls of the buildings where old doors were replaced by unpleasant iron ones, and stairways are stained and dirty.
-This desolate care of the buildings is part of is the legacy of the Soviet era which saw scarcity and promoted indifference or lack of resources to maintain housing.
+You might think that the walls have not been painted since they were built!
+It is especially sad to go into the halls of the buildings where old doors were replaced by unappealing iron ones, and stairways are stained and dirty.
+This desolate care of the buildings is part of the legacy of the Soviet era, which saw scarcity and promoted indifference or lack of resources to maintain housing.

-"I looked for interesting buildings, with preserved beautiful gate grids and stucco moldings, outbuildings for coaches, rooms for wipers, horse stakes, galleries and arches, even special metal devices for cleaning shoes from dirt at the entrance to the house", says Yuhnova.
+"I looked for interesting buildings, with preserved beautiful gate grids and stucco moldings, outbuildings for coaches, rooms for wipers, horse stakes, galleries and arches, even special metal devices for cleaning dirt off shoes at the entrance to the house," says Yuhnova.

-During the Soviet period spacious rooms in St. Petersburg tenement houses were divided into numerous small "communal" compartments.
+During the Soviet period, spacious rooms in St. Petersburg tenement houses were divided into numerous small "communal" compartments.
 The apartments with two entrances were divided into two, three and sometimes four smaller apartments.
-The enfilade doors were laid, leaving the only entrance to the rooms from the corridor.
-In most part of tenement houses, original interiors, layouts and details were lost.
-"I am convinced that it is important to show and tell people how these flats looked in the beggining of the 19th century.
-This means that restoration and museumification of these apartments is necessary», believes Ekaterina.
+The connecting doors were closed, leaving the corridor as the only entrance to the rooms.
+In most tenement houses, original interiors, layouts and details were lost.
+"I am convinced that it is important to show people how these flats looked in the beginning of the 19th century.
+This means that restoring and transforming these apartments into museums is vital,” states Yuhnova.

-One year ago Yuhnova decided to make a private museum in her own flat.
+One year ago, Yuhnova decided to turn her own flat into a a private museum.
 Four generations of her family lived in this flat in a tenement house in Furshtadskaya street:

 "Our house was built in the late 19th century by the community of the Evangelical Lutheran Church of St. Anna.
-Since that time our apartment itself was well preserved, and the sixth generation of our family lives in it.
+Since that time, our apartment itself has been well preserved, and the sixth generation of our family lives in it.
 I was born in 1960.
 As a child, I found life in the beginning of the 20th century practically unchanged.
-Thanks to the inertia of everyday concepts, since my childhood I lived very comfortably under the old rules among old furniture.
-The only innovation by that time was in the kitchen – the apearence of a gas stove.
+Thanks to the inertia of everyday concepts, I was able to spend my childhood living very comfortably under the old rules among old furniture.
+The only innovation in that time was in the kitchen – the addition of a gas stove.
 All other improvements and changes occurred in front of my eyes: radiators for steam heating, a bath with a gas water heater…"

-Ekaterina decided that her private museum will represent an apartment of the beginning of 20th century in which «lived» the typical woman from the middle class who was working as the teacher at school.
+Yuhnova decided that her private museum should represent an apartment of the beginning of the 20th century that housed a typical middle-class woman from working as the teacher at the school.

-“All apartment-museums are dedicated to famous persons, mainly men, are not they?
-And I wanted to show people how an ordinary Petersburg woman lived.
-And there is another characteristic that distinguishes my apartment from other similar museums: is a living apartment, not just a museum.
+“All apartment-museums are dedicated to famous people, mainly men, aren’t they?
+And I wanted to show people how an ordinary St. Petersburg woman lived.
+And there is another characteristic that sets my apartment apart from other similar museums: it is a living apartment, not just a museum.
 Coming here, people feel like guests, not tourists.
-Here they are invited for tea with homemade jam; they can read old books or listen to someone playing piano..."
+Here they are invited for tea with homemade jam, they can read old books or listen to someone playing piano..."

-Sometimes Yuhnova makes parties hosted with older traditions where guests feel like in the 19th century.
+Sometimes Yuhnova hosts parties following older traditions, allowing guests to feel like they in the 19th century.